6Morpheus6/pinokio-wiki/README.md

 Visit the Discover page in Pinokio to install new Apps.
 Click on the Icon of the App you want to Install and click the Download button.
 Choose the default folder or set a new name for the App folder and click Download.
-Once downloaded, the app appears on the main page of Pinokio.
+Once downloaded, the App appears on the main page of Pinokio.
 Select the App and click ***Install***.

 ### Delete installed Apps